charlesrocabert/Evo2Sim/README.md

 To test the following simulation examples, please download the attached packages.
 They contain simulation backups and the associated code version.

-Then compile the software, create the simulation from the parameters files, or simply run it from backups files (see the User Manual provided in the package for detailed help).
+Then compile the software, create the simulation from the parameters files, or simply run it from backup files (see the User Manual provided in the package for detailed help).

-You can track evolution on the fly thanks to the html viewer, and to the script `track_cell.py`, that displays the internal dynamics of a selected individual on the grid.
+You can track evolution on the fly thanks to the HTML viewer, and to the script `track_cell.py`, that displays the internal dynamics of a selected individual on the grid.

 ### 9.1 Evolution of a stable polymorphism